cyyself/wg-bench/README.md

 | Intel Core i9 13900K           | Debian trixie / 6.5.13     | 7.53 Gbits/sec |

 If you have more results to show, PR is welcomed.

+## About Result

+This program only benchmarks your CPU and Kernel network stack, the end-to-end performance will also be affected by your NIC, NIC-driver etc.